His Divine Grace A.C.Bhaktivedanta Swami Prabhupada

 “Our respectful obeisances are unto you, O spiritual master, servant of Sarasvatī Gosvāmī.
 You are kindly preaching the message of Lord Caitanyadeva and delivering the Western countries, which are filled with impersonalism and voidism.”

-This is the sum and substance of Srila Prabhupada's mission -to defeat the philosophy of impersonalism and voidism and establish the sublime philosophy of acintya abheda-bheda tattva of Lord Sri Caitanya Mahaprabhu.
+This is the sum and substance of Śrīla Prabhupāda's mission -to defeat the philosophy of impersonalism and voidism and establish the sublime philosophy of acintya abheda-bheda tattva of Lord Sri Caitanya Mahāprabhu.
 It is just like watering the root of a tree.
-If we are able to defeat the philosophy of impersonalism and voidism, then all other problems that face our movement will be understood in their proper perspective.
+If we are able to defeat the philosophy of impersonalism and voidism, then everything else will fit into place along with minor issues.

-Voidism and impersonalism are both different versions of the Mayavada philosophy.
-While in the case of voidism, the denial of God is honestly admitted, the impersonal philosophy claims that although we are all God, we have come under the control of maya, which is a denial of God in a disguise.
-The proponents of such a doctrine however fail to explain how it is possible for God, who is the supreme absolute and unchanging to be conquered by maya.
-Srila Prabhupada challenges:
+Voidists and impersonalists are both different version of Māyāvāda (impersonal) philosophy and the basis of the impersonalist philosophy is that although we are all God, we have come under the control of māyā.
+The proponents of such a doctrine fail to explain however how it is possible for God to be conquered by māyā.

 “The last illusion, the last snare of māyā to trap the living entity, is the proposition that he is God.
 The living entity thinks that he is no longer a conditioned soul, but God.
 He is so unintelligent that he does not think that if he were God, then how could he be in doubt?
 That he does not consider.
 So that is the last snare of illusion.”

 Blind man thinks everyone else is blind.
 Māyāvādīs because they are conditioned therefore think that when Krsna comes into this world, He becomes subjected to the laws of material nature just like they do.
 The reality is however different.
 It is the conditioned soul’s vision of Krsna which is illusory, not Krsna Himself.